-The key inputs in the model include the Parent Company's definition of default and historical data of three years of the origination, maturity date and default date.
-The Parent Company considers receivables in default when contractual payments are 90 days past due.
-However, in certain cases, the Parent Company may also consider a financial asset to be in default when internal and external information indicates that the Parent Company is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Parent Company.
+The Group generally considers a financial asset in default when contractual payments are 90 days past due.
+For a financial asset that arises from long-term construction contracts, the Group considers the asset to be in default if contractual payments are not settled within 30 days from the completion of the construction project.
+However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
+A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.